 As you know, my big passion is facilitating end-of-life support for pets.

 I deeply love my work: being able to support and guide my animal clients and their guardians through this sacred time.
 Over the years, many elderly dogs have joined our household.
-They received a make over, lots of love and eventually passed with dignity.
+They received a makeover, lots of love and eventually passed with dignity.
 And my cats who have lived with me for a long time, watched the decline and eventual death of each single dog and remained serene witnesses.
 They continued to take care of their own business.
 You see, my cats (there are three of them) have always known that they are divine.
-They seem to remember that they were worshipped in ancient Egypt once.
+They seem to remember that they were worshiped in ancient Egypt once.
 They lounge, they meditate, they groom each other and eat their favorite food - which can change on a whim.
 And I love them to pieces.
 I obey them, I adore them.

 Then one day a few months ago, things changed.
 Just like that.

 Wait!
 What?
 No, this is not possible.
 Cancer!
 One of my cats got diagnosed with cancer.
 How can this be?
 My cats are deities, they are immortal.
 My cats never die.
 They are not supposed to.
 But in physical time, they are actually old now.
 Old cats....wowza!
 I did not see that one coming.
-And before I knew it, my cancer cat's companion stops eating.
+And before I know it, my cancer cat's companion stops eating.
 Three weeks into our new reality she gets diagnosed with kidney failure.
 Nowadays it is called chronic kidney disease, because that sounds better.
 The truth is that her kidneys are failing.
 Badly.
-IrreversIbly.
+Irreversibly.
 And then cat number three starts vomiting every night, always on my white wool throw so that I can find it.
 You guessed right, he did not throw up any hair balls.
-Turns out, that he also suffers from a serious and fatal disease.
+Turns out that he also suffers from a serious and fatal disease.
 Bam!
 All three of them.
 We have a special cat nursing station now with injectables, fluids and many oral medications and supplements.

 Like so many of you, I am in the trenches.
 My cats were always there.
 Always!
 I grieve this new reality.
 I do research about their illnesses.
 There are moments of utter defeat, but the cats and I do what needs to be done.
 Anyone who was ever owned by a cat, knows that things happen on their terms.
 Period.
 My cats have decided to go along for the ride and patiently accept fluids and injections, however, oral medications only on occasion.
 We are getting acquainted with the new normal, with the fact that their bodies will give out eventually.